kamil-solski/Food101_MLOps-Lvl_1/README.md

 3. Deployment - when experiments are done, the best model is chosen and converted to onnx.
 Files to edit:
 Two strategies will be presented:
-- FastAPI: for simplicity it will be local using other project Blog_CV on local machine
+- FastAPI: for simplicity it will be local using other project simple flask website on local machine
-- CI/CD: exporting to Blog_CV but on remote server
+- CI/CD: exporting to flask website but on remote server

 ```bash
 docker compose up -d inference